-2. Now briefly list the sequence of events in verses 4-12.
-Refer to the map as you do.

-- 3. What do you learn about Abram from this account?
-Notice anything different? - 4.
-Now read Genesis 14:17-20 again.
-This time mark references to Melchizedek.
-Although Melchizedek is not mentioned very much in the Bible, he is a very significant character as you will see.
-Record everything you learn about him from this passage.

-Melchizedek Insights from Genesis 14:17-20 Insights from Psalms and Hebrews
+Lesson 1, Chapters 11:24-14:24 2.
+Now briefly list the sequence do. of events in verses 4-12.
+Refer to the map as you 3.
+What do you learn about Abra am from this account?
+Notice anything different?
+4. Although Melchizedek is not again.
+This time mark references to Melchizedek , mentioned very much in the Bible, he is a very ll see.
+Record everything you learn about him from Melch izedek Insights from Genesis 14:17-20 Insights from Psalms and Hebrews